mwittig/thing-it-node/README.md

 With

 * a simple configuration file,
-* the corresponding wiring of the Arduino and
+* the corresponding wiring of the Arduino
-* a very simple HTML file for mobile

 but **no programming** we were able to create a simple but realistic home automation scenario.